hboppe/project_management_api/README.md

 ### **PATCH /developers/:id**

-- Updates name and email informations of a developer
+- Updates name and email information of a developer

 ### Examples: